Central Park Tower: Initial construction

-Construction permits were filed with the New York City Department of Buildings in November 2012.
-Extell revealed that Adrian Smith + Gordon Gill would design the tower, which was to be known as the Nordstrom Tower.
-The structure would rise 1,550 ft to become the second-tallest building in New York City and the tallest mostly-residential building worldwide, beating out several other buildings on Billionaires' Row.
-Adrian Smith's firm, which had been recommended by Nordstrom, beat out other contenders for the design including Herzog & de Meuron, SHoP Architects, Jean Nouvel, Foster and Partners, and Rogers Stirk Harbour + Partners.
-At the time, the building was expected to rise 1,250 ft, open in 2018, and contain a hotel on the seventh through twelfth stories.
-In late 2013, the LPC approved the tower's cantilever over the Art Students League building.
-Extell had demolished all the previous buildings on the site by then.
-Nordstrom made a $102.5 million down payment for the first five floors and the two basement floors in August 2013.

 The company began excavating the building's 80 ft foundations in May 2014.
 A new design for the tower was leaked in July 2014, with the tower containing a 1,479 ft parapet.
 The spire was to reach 1,775 ft, just 1 ft shorter than One World Trade Center's pinnacle.
 After nearly a year of excavation, the building's concrete foundation was poured in February 2015.
 Revised plans were announced in May 2015, showing a parapet height of 1,530 ft and an architectural height of 1,775 ft with the spire.
 If the spire had been built, it would have been on the eastern side of the tower.
 The website New York YIMBY reported the next month that the spire would rise to 1795 ft, making the Nordstrom Tower the tallest in New York City and the Western Hemisphere.
 Extell founder Gary Barnett denied these rumors, saying he would keep the height at 1,775 feet "out of respect" to One World Trade Center.
 At the time, spokespeople for Extell would not confirm a final height and said leaked designs for the tower were "wrong".